atulgupt/nodejs-express-api/README.md

 # nodejs-express-api
-In this repository beginner can learn how they can make the node.js RestFull api
+In this repository will helpful to learn how they can make the node.js RestFull api

+#install mongoDb
+brew install mongodb